Multiverse-io/build_pipeline/README.md

 Note that to time 1), we include the time it takes to startup `bp` itself.
 This is achieved by the initial `bp` instance actually starting up a 2nd `bp` instance to do a full build_pipeline run (this is why `bp` needs to be in your PATH, so that it knows where to find itself)

-For 2) we still run the steps with `bp`, but we report only the sum of the time it took each build step to run.
+For 2) we still run the steps with `bp`, but we run each build step one at a time & report only the sum of the time it took each build step.
 We don't include additional time added by `bp` overhead by doing this in an attempt to be as honest as we can!

 Hopefully you'll see a message saying how much parallism sped up your build!